 - Redesign less used flows and iterate on them

 - Show data graphically rather than using tables.
 Humans are far faster at interpreting visual data (especially based on gestalt principles) than they are at reading text, especially a table.
 It’s not always possible to do this, but truly amazing improvements come from it.

 - Focus on data over opinions.
-Particularly by a goal for a specific metric before beginning design (and definitely before release), it’s easy to see if a design is “better” or not.
-A/B testing also makes this easier, because it’s cheaper to test out a new idea.
+Select a metric and a goal value before designing (and definitely before releasing) anything.
+That way it’s easy to see if a design is “better” or not.
+A/B testing also makes this easier, and I enjoy running it.

 - In the absence of data, listen to subject-matter experts.
 If there’s a salesperson on the team, trust them when they talk about the right way to do sales.
 If there’s an engineer, trust them when they talk about the right way to implement something.